Nkemjika1divine/PeopleBase/README.md

 ## Usage

-To find anyone, You enter "find <phone number>
+To find anyone, You enter "find $phone_number"
+Or you can enter "find $email"

+Replace $phone_numeber and $email with the phone number or email address of the person you're trying to know and you will see all information about that person

 ## Contributing